Billy Smith (ice hockey): New York Islanders

 Smith played in the 1978 All-Star Game, of which he was named Most Valuable Player.
 For the next two seasons, he shared netminding duties with Chico Resch, with whom he formed perhaps the top goaltending duo in the NHL at the time.
+Smith was the first NHL goaltender to be credited with scoring a goal.
+On November 28, 1979, in a game between the Islanders and the Colorado Rockies, the Rockies took their goaltender off the ice for an extra attacker after a delayed penalty call was called on the Islanders.
+The puck deflected off Smith's chest protector into the corner.
+Rockies rookie Rob Ramage picked up the puck and accidentally made a blind pass from the corner boards in the opposing zone to the blue line.
+Nobody was there to receive the pass, and so the puck sailed all the way down the length of the ice and into the Rockies' net.
+As Smith had been the last Islanders player to touch the puck, he was credited with the goal.

-In the 1980 playoffs, however, Smith played most of the games and helped the Islanders win the first of four consecutive Stanley Cups, firmly establishing him as the team's starting goaltender.
+In the 1980 playoffs, Smith played most of the games and helped the Islanders win the first of four consecutive Stanley Cups, firmly establishing him as the team's starting goaltender.
 Resch was dealt to the Colorado Rockies the following season on March 10, 1981.
-In 1981-82 he was named a First Team All-Star and won the Vezina Trophy.
-In 1982-83 he and Roland Melanson won the William M. Jennings Trophy for fewest goals allowed.
-He was chosen to play for Canada in the 1981 Canada Cup, but was unable to play due to an injury sustained in a pre-tournament game.
+In the season, he was named a First Team All-Star and won the Vezina Trophy.
+The following season saw him and teammate Roland Melanson win the William M. Jennings Trophy for fewest goals allowed.
+He was chosen to play for Canada in the 1981 Canada Cup, but he was unable to play due to suffering a cracked left hand finger in practice.